 While we are not listed on any public securities exchange, we comply with corporate governance rules of the New York Stock Exchange ("NYSE") requiring listed companies to have a board of directors with at least a majority of independent directors.
 Under the NYSE's corporate governance rules, in order for a director to be deemed independent, our Board of Directors must determine that the individual does not have a relationship that would interfere with the director's exercise of independent judgment in carrying out his or her responsibilities.
-On an annual basis, each member of our Board of Directors is required to complete an independent under the NYSE's corporate governance rules, the Exchange Act and the 1940 Act.
+On an annual basis, each member of our Board of Directors is required to complete an independence questionnaire designed to provide information to assist the Board of Directors in determining whether the director is independent under the NYSE's corporate governance rules, the Exchange Act and the 1940 Act.
 Our board of directors has determined that each of our directors, other than Mr. Hyzak, is independent under the listing standards of the NYSE, the Exchange Act and the 1940 Act.